 For more Cherry Shrimp information, I recommend reading this article:

-Apple Snails Apple Snails can live together with most fish species and they can be used to keep the aquarium clean of algae.
-Not all apple snail species are a good choice for aquaria as their voracious appetite for aquatic vegetation will often result in your aquatic plants being decimated.
+Snails:Apple Snails Apple snails can live together with most fish species and they can be used to keep the aquarium clean of algae.
+Not all apple snail species are a good choice for aquaria, as their voracious appetite for aquatic vegetation will often result in your aquatic plants being decimated.

-A Better choice for planted tanks: Nerite Snails
+A better choice for planted tanks: Nerite Snails

 For more about snail identification, please see this site: Various Freshwater Snails

 SUMMARY:As noted in the "Overview" section of this article, plant care is not my aquarium specialty, but I still have kept many planted aquarium tanks for my clients over the years, primarily low to medium tech, but still many high tech as well.